 You can file the certificate directly with the state of formation, though most companies engage a third-party service company (who also serves as the company’s registered agent for process).
 Filing fees apply, though many service companies will advance them for you.
 Processing times vary, but many states offer rush processing for an additional fee.
 Remember, your LLC does not legally exist until the certificate is filed, not just received.
 You should receive notice from the state once your formation document is considered officially filed.

 Once the certificate is filed, you will need to finalize the company’s initial equity structure — i.e., issue common units to the founding members, set up an equity incentive plan, and have all founders execute proprietary information and invention assignment agreements.
-The company will also need to apply for an employer identification number, which is required to open a company bank account.
+The company will also need to apply for an employer identification number, which is required to open a company bank account and make any necessary filings, which may include, among others, state foreign qualifications and Corporate Transparency Act beneficial ownership reporting.
 Some states also have additional publication or statement of information filing requirements, so checking the formation rules in the applicable state is important.